-From April 2017 a new plan will be in force and the Resident Led Partnership will be consulting with residents to establish what is important to local residents.
-Early indications from questionnaires completed at Sandown Fun Day in August show that things to do for children and the future of the pool at Sandown School are both concerns for parents in the Big Local area.
+From April 2017 a new plan will be in force and until then the Resident Led Partnership will be consulting with residents to establish what is important to local residents.
+Early indications from questionnaires completed at Sandown Fun Day in August 2016 show that things to do for children and the future of the pool at Sandown School are both concerns for parents in the Big Local area.
 Keep an eye out for future consultation activity.

 Our expenses policy and claim form is available by clicking here.